ZONTA International is a worldwide, non-partisan, non-denominational and ideologically neutral service organization.

 1990 – The Young Women in Public Affairs Award is established.

 1998 – Zonta International Strategies to End Violence Against Women project (ZISVAW) is adopted as an ongoing program.
-The Jane M. Klausman Women in Business Scholarship is established.
+The Jane M. Klausman Women in Business Scholarship is

 2012 – Zonta Says NO to Violence Against Women annual campaign launches.